-The Fund promotes a social characteristic, but does not have as its objective sustainable investment.
+The Fund promotes social characteristics but does not have as its objective making sustainable investments.
 The Fund aims to have a minimum proportion of 30% (measured based on invested capital) of sustainable investments that contribute to the social characteristic.
-By measuring and monitoring the alignment of the portfolio and Fund activities to the focus points above, the Fund provides insight into how its social characteristic is achieved.
 The Fund reports annually on the following: